Halloween Crafts | Make Skeleton Decorations

-Halloween and Dia de los Muertos (the Day of the Dead) are perfect occasions for creating these jointed skeleton sculptures.
-They can sit on shelves and window sills, placed along shrines, or mixed in with your holiday décor.
+Halloween and Dia de los Muertos (the Day of the Dead) are the perfect occasions to make jointed skeleton decorations.
+This easy Halloween craft looks great propped up on shelves and window sills and mixed in with your holiday décor.

 - Black polymer clay (i.e. Fimo or Sculpey) – you will need about one small package per skeleton